Wood drying: Solar kiln

 A solar kiln is a cross between kiln drying and air drying.
-These kilns are generally a greenhouse with a high-temperature fan and either vents or a condensing system.
+These kilns are a greenhouse with high-temperature fans and either vents or a condensing system.
 Solar kilns are slower and variable due to the weather, but are low cost.
+They use no grid electricity.

 Water seasoning

-Immersion in running water quickly removes sap and then the wood is air dried. "...it reduces the elasticity and durability of the wood and also makes it brittle."
-But there are competing perspectives, e.g., "Duhamel, who made many experiments on this important subject, states, that timber for the joiner's use is best put in water for some time, and afterwards dried; as it renders the timber less liable to warp and crack in drying; but, he adds, 'where strength is required it ought not to be put in water.'"
+Water seasoning is the process of immersing wood in running water, quickly removing sap, followed by air drying.
+It can reduce the elasticity and durability of the wood and cause it to become brittle.
+There are competing perspectives, however, such as Thomas Tredgold's assertion that "...timber for the joiner's use is best put in water for some time, and afterwards dried; as it renders the timber less liable to warp and crack in drying.
+Where strength is required it ought not to be put in water."

 Boiling or steam seasoning

 Submersion in boiling water or the application of steam speeds the drying of wood.
-This method is said to cause less shrinkage "… but it is expensive to use, and reduces the strength and elasticity of the timber."
+This method is said to cause less shrinkage, "… but it is expensive to use, and reduces the strength and elasticity of the timber."

 Chemical or salt seasoning

 Salt seasoning is the submersion of wood in a solution of urea, sodium nitrate, all of which act as dehydrating agents.
-Then the wood is air dried.
+The wood is then air dried.